ScratchLang/ScratchLang/README.md

 I'm programming the decompiler.
 First I'm gonna program it to decompile all the global and stage-exclusive blocks, then sprite-exclusive blocks.

 ## Contributing to the decompiler
-If you want to help with the decompiler but you don't understand any of the code, just ask and I'll link a discussion explaining it.
-If there is no discussion, I'll create one.
+I am currently putting comments in my code so people understand it.
+Please wait.

-## Notice
+# Notice
-I am restarting the decompiler, because C-Blocks are added to the json really weird, and that makes a hurdle too tall to jump for decomiler V1.
-Maybe if you're a really advanced coder, you could get V1 to work with C-Blocks.

-Also, I renamed the file extension to .ss1 because I am planning on having multiple formats. ss1 Will be it's own language ss2 Will be similar to c ss3 Python or javascript?
+I renamed the file extension to .ss1 because I am planning on having multiple formats. ss1 Will be it's own language ss2 Will be similar to c ss3 Python or javascript?